-Exercise 4.17: (Far-field pattern of a plane waves scattered by a disc).
+Exercise 4.22: (Far-field pattern of a plane wave scattered by a disc).
 Compute (as a circular harmonic expansion) and plot with Matlab the far-field pattern of the field scattered by a disc hit by a plane wave.
-Use the Fourier expansion computed in Exercise 4.11.
-Study how the far-field pattern vary with k, R and the propagation direction of $u^{\rm Inc}$.
-Denote $u{\infty}(\theta,\xi)$ the far-field for $u^{\rm Inc}(\mathbf{x})={\rm e}^{{\rm i}k(x_1\cos\xi+x_2\sin\xi)}$: can you find any symmetry between the two angles?
+Use the Fourier expansion computed in Exercise 4.15.
+Study how the far-field pattern vary with k, R and the propagation direction of u^{Inc} .
+Denote $u{\infty}(\theta, \xi)$ the far-field for $u^{\text{Inc}}(\mathbf{x}) = e^{ik(x_1 \cos \xi + x_2 \sin \xi)}$: can you find any symmetry between the two angles?
 See [CK2, Thm.
 3.15].

-Remark 4.18: (Direct and inverse scattering).
+Remark 4.23: (Direct and inverse scattering).
 The SSSP is a direct scattering problem: we know the incoming wave, we know the obstacle, we want to compute the scattered field.
 In applications (such as medical imaging, oil retrieval, seismic and atmospheric remote sensing, fault detection in materials, radar and sonar...) it is very important to consider also inverse scattering problem: given the scattered field or the far-field (typically from measurements), one wants to compute the obstacle and/or the incoming wave.
 Inverse problems are ill-posed and much harder than direct ones, both theoretically and computationally.
 Most numerical methods for the approximation of inverse problems require the numerical solution of many direct problems: this is one of the main motivations for the study of efficient methods to simulate direct scattering problems.
 Most of the book [CK2] is devoted to inverse scattering problems.